Pantyhose-X/awesome/README.md

 *   [hectorm/demergi](https://github.com/hectorm/demergi) - A proxy server that helps to bypass the DPI systems implemented by various ISPs.

-*   [BrowserBox/BrowserBox](https://github.com/BrowserBox/BrowserBox) - 🌀 BrowserBox is secure reverse proxy that empowers web app virtualization via zero trust remote browsing and a secure document gateway.
+*   [BrowserBox/BrowserBox](https://github.com/BrowserBox/BrowserBox) - 🌀 BrowserBox is a secure browser isolation system that powers web app virtualization via zero trust remote browsing and a secure document gateway.
+In effect a secure reverse proxy or CORS-proxy.
 Embeddable, secure, unrestricted, multiplayer iframes on any device in a regular webpage.
 Star our work or purchase a license to support!

 *   [lutzroeder/netron](https://github.com/lutzroeder/netron) - Visualizer for neural network, deep learning and machine learning models